google/knative-gcp/docs/examples/cloudauditlogssource/README.md

    1. If you are in GKE and using
       [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity),
-      update `serviceAccountName` with the Kubernetes service account you created in [Create a Pub/Sub enabled Service Account](../../install/pubsub-service-account.md), which is bound to the Pub/Sub enabled google service account.
+      update `serviceAccountName` with the Kubernetes service account you created in [Create a Pub/Sub enabled Service Account](../../install/pubsub-service-account.md), which is bound to the Pub/Sub enabled Google service account.

    1. If you are using standard Kubernetes secrets, but want to use a non-default one, update `secret` with your own secret.